HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 #### Atlas Install

-Similar to how you installed other components, use Add Service wizard to install Atlas.
-For all passwords, use: BadPass#1
+- Similar to how you installed other components, use Add Service wizard to install Atlas.
+For password, use: BadPass#1
+- Restart all components that require it

 #### Ranger policies for Atlas